News & Stories

 Other key findings include:

-• 73% of families said they were struggling to meet the costs of two or more basics (transport, school costs, child related costs, socialising and the internet).
+• 73% of families said they were struggling to meet the costs of two or more basics (transport, school costs, child-related costs, socialising and the internet).

-Commenting on the publication of the report, Martin Dorchester, Chief Executive of includem said:
+Commenting on the publication of the report, Martin Dorchester, Chief Executive of includem, said:

-“The stark reality is that for these families, this is not a crisis.
+“The stark reality is that, for these families, this is not a crisis.
 It is a calamity.

-“Today, we’re sounding the alarm on an impending wellbeing crisis, a crisis which will scar the lives of Scotland’s children, young people and families for decades to come and call for a radically different approach by decision makers at all levels to deliver for the wellbeing of the people of Scotland.”
+“Today, we’re sounding the alarm on an impending wellbeing crisis, a crisis which will scar the lives of Scotland’s children, young people and families for decades to come and call for a radically different approach by decision-makers at all levels to deliver for the wellbeing of the people of Scotland.”

-One family told includem that:
+One family told includem:

 I am on my knees trying to provide for my family!”

-Click here to read the report
+Click here to read the report.

 Change a life today.